NormanDunbar/TraceCollier/README.md

 For some reason, TraceMiner2 refers to ``avl`` as *average* length, not *actual*.
 Sigh.

-## Appendix D - Character Set Codes
+## Appendix E - Character Set Codes

 Some data types use different character sets.
 These are coded in the ``csi`` field as listed above.
 Typical values that you may see here are as follows: